guptashrey/Content-Moderation-for-Social-Media/README.md

 The project data and codes are arranged in the following manner:

 ```
 ├── README.md                           <- description of project and how to set up and run it
 ├── requirements.txt                    <- requirements file to document dependencies
-├── setup.py                <- script to set up project (get data, build features, train model)
-├── main.py [or main.ipynb] <- main script/notebook to run project / user interface
-├── scripts                 <- directory for pipeline scripts or utility scripts
+├── scripts                             <- directory for data processing, modelling and utility scripts
+    ├── dataset
         ├── make_dataset.py             <- script to get data
+        ├── optimize_dataset.py         <- script to check if the images are corrupt and save them at 80% quality
+    ├── evaluation
+        ├── eval_config.json
+        ├── eval.py
+        ├── eval_helper_functions.py
-    ├── build_features.py   <- script to run pipeline to generate features
+    ├── resnet                          <- script to train model and predict
+        ├── resnet_config.json
+        ├── resnet_helper_functions.py
+        ├── resnet_transfer_learning.py
+    ├── vgg
+        ├── vgg_config.json
+        ├── vgg_helper_functions.py
+        ├── vgg_transfer_learning.py
-    ├── model.py            <- script to train model and predict
+    ├── svm                             <- script to train model and predict
+        ├── svm_config.json
+        ├── svm_helper_functions.py
+        ├── svm_training.py.py
 ├── models                              <- directory for trained models
 ├── data                                <- directory for project data
     ├── raw                             <- directory for raw data or script to download
     ├── processed                       <- directory to store processed data
     ├── outputs                         <- directory to store any output data
+├── scratch                             <- directory to store any intermediate and scratch files used
 ├── notebooks                           <- directory to store any exploration notebooks used
 ├── .gitignore                          <- git ignore file
 ```

 &nbsp;